ZH-XiJun/fakelauncher/README.md

 1. After installed it, activate it in Xposed.
 Requires reboot!
 2. Open `FakeL Settings` and grant all permissions
-3. Use a key mapping app (For example, `Xposed Edge Pro`) and bind a key to launch fakelauncher.
+3. Use a key mapping app (For example, `Xposed Edge Pro`) and bind a key to launch fakelauncher (com.wtbruh.fakelauncher.SplashActivity).
 After launching it, you will be brought to a feature-phone like UI
 4. If you want to exit, go to main screen, and press DPAD keys: Up, Up, Down, Down, Left, Right, Left, Right.
 Program will exit after pressing these keys.

 ## How does it work?